Extractions with Bone Grafting

 Questions or Problems

-If you feel that you are experiencing any problems or have any questions, please call either Dr. Nickel or Dr. Steinberg at Northbrook Location Phone Number 847-272-9516.
+If you feel that you are experiencing any problems or have any questions, please call Dr. Steinberg & Dr. Nick at Northbrook Location Phone Number 847-272-9516.
 On weekends or after hours this number transfers to the answering service and the “on call” doctor will be contacted.